-Jars with shoulders, such as regular- and wide-mouth quarts, are not suitable for freezing liquids unless you fill them to no more than 1 inch BELOW the shoulders.
+Jars that have shoulders, such as regular- and wide-mouth quarts, are not suitable for freezing liquids unless you fill them to no more than 1 inch BELOW the shoulders.

 If you aren’t comfortable with this, but like the convenience of jars and need to store more than jelly jars allow, you can also try plastic freezer jars.
 (These are great, and recent versions have better fitting lids than the previous Ball-branded versions.)

 Here are a few things to keep in mind to reduce the risk of breakage with glass mason jars:

 - Glass can crack under thermal shock.
 Always cool liquids to room temperature before filling your jars.
 Alternatively, run your jars in the dishwasher with a heated drying cycle right before filling them with hot liquids.

 - Place your jars inside a cardboard box or other shatter-proof container before putting them in the freezer.
 This keeps other items from knocking into them, especially if you use a chest freezer.
 A good sturdy box also allows you to stack other items on top to maximize storage.
 (These cardboard boxes with divided compartments are perfectly sized for pint jars, and I especially like this genius JarBox protector — it’s kind of like an egg carton for jars.)

 - Don’t expose your frozen jars to sudden heat.
 Defrost them in the fridge, or out on the counter at room temperature.